jjjulllesss/terraform-aws-TLmacro/README.md

-# AWS Titan Live module
+# AWS TL module

-This module provision one or multiple VM with Titan Live macro-docker on it
+This module provision one or multiple VM with TL macro-docker on it